 I’m all for clean and renewable ways of creating power, and one popular option is installing a home solar power system.
-The problem is solar panels and the other needed equipment is not cheap, not efficient and only a few select locations will provide the means to recoup the cost of purchasing the system due to local climate conditions (amount of sunlight) and electric company incentives.
+The problem is solar panels and the other needed equipment are not cheap, not efficient and only a few select locations will provide the means to recoup the cost of purchasing the system due to local climate conditions (amount of sunlight) and electric company incentives.

 For a very basic system, you will need solar panels, roof mounts, combiner box, DC disconnect switch, cabling, permits, and a grid-tie inverter.
 The inverter will take the direct current produced by the solar panels and convert it into a pure sine-wave AC signal that can be used by the 120 volt electric equipment in your house or can be pushed back onto the power grid.
 You can install this yourself, but it will require detailed plans before a permit will be approved by the city and your electric company.
 And in some areas, you must hire a contractor to do your install.

 The above mentioned equipment will get you going with a basic system.
 You can also add batteries, but this will greatly increase the cost of the system.
 Here are some estimates on the materials needed for a basic grid-tie PV system: